(Re) Presenting John Griffin (DJ Johnny G) | Brisbane Entrepreneur, DJ and social observer | December 2020

 John: … But because of the cusp of what I was doing – that’s why it mutated into the art world, because it was on the edge of rock, it was on the edge of electronica ,so it naturally would connect with the people from the art world.
 Because they were more edgier and more open to everything.

 Like the rock crowd wanted me to stick with the rock but I had to let it go … by 1989 and that was ten years – I had to break away from the rock and do this other thing.
 And it was massive.
-We did 18 sell outs in Metropolis, of big British indie and electronic bands and American alternative bands, thanks to Peter Walsh (Livid festival) and
+We did eighteen sell outs in Metropolis, of big British indie and electronic bands and American alternative bands, thanks to Ian Whittred. and Peter Walsh (Livid Festival).

 Paul: You mean Britpop?